Blog

 If You Retire Early

-You’re allowed to retire as early as age 62, but if you do, your benefits are reduced a fraction of a percent for each month before your full retirement age.
+You’re allowed to retire as early as age 62, but if you do, your benefits will be permanently reduced by a fraction of a percent for each month you retire early before reaching full retirement age.

 In addition, your spouse’s benefit would be reduced by 30%, or to $350 in this example.